 Building your own Cyclorama

-Obviously in the real world, I would prefer shoot on a permanent cyc wall.
-They give you a lot more freedom and are usually faster to work with since once they're built, you don't have to set it up for every shoot.
-That and some studios will have pre rigged lights already illuminating the cyc wall so that you don't have to set up your own.
-You can focus more on lighting your subject rather than the wall.
+In the real world, a permanent cyclorama provides more freedom and is usually faster to work with since you don't have to set it up for every shoot.
+Some studios also have pre-rigged lights already illuminating the cyc wall, allowing you to focus more on lighting your subject than the wall.

 Furthermore, cycloramas don't have to be 10ft tall; shooting products in mini-cyc setups is also easy.
 You can purchase mini-cyc photo boxes online or even build your own.
 Check out the following helpful videos